 The microeconomics of intervention can be described with a simple diagram for the foreign exchange market (see Figure 6).
 On the y-axis is the price of foreign exchange in terms of the domestic currency.
 Thus, there is an upward-sloping supply curve and a downward-sloping demand curve for foreign exchange.
-The equilibrium exchange rate is S_0 .
+The equilibrium exchange rate is S0.
 Foreign exchange market intervention implies that the central bank targets a higher or a lower exchange rate than the market-clearing rate.
-If the central bank targets a rate S_1 that is higher than the equilibrium rate, there is an excess supply of foreign exchange which it has to buy in exchange for domestic reserves.
+If the central bank targets a rate S1 that is higher than the equilibrium rate, there is an excess supply of foreign exchange which it has to buy in exchange for domestic reserves.
 As a result its net foreign assets (NFA) will grow.
-In the case of a targeted rate S_2 below the market-clearing rate, there is an excess demand for foreign exchange which the central bank has to satisfy by selling foreign assets out of its foreign exchange reserves (Δ NFA<0).
+In the case of a targeted rate S2 below the market-clearing rate, there is an excess demand for foreign exchange reserves ( $\Delta$ NFA<0).
 As a consequence the commercial banks' reserves decline.
-As far as the effectiveness of interventions is concerned there is no doubt that the central bank can target a different exchange rate than S_0 as long as it is able to fill the gap between the quantity demanded and the quantity supplied in disequilibrium.
+As far as the effectiveness of interventions is concerned there is no doubt that the central bank can target a different exchange rate than S0 as long as it is able to fill the gap between the quantity demanded and the quantity supplied in disequilibrium.

-Of course the ability to target S_1 is completely different than the ability to target S_2 .
+Of course the ability to target $S_1$ is completely different than the ability to target $S_2$ .
 In the first case which identifies an intervention policy that tries to target a weaker exchange rate than the market rate the, central bank's foreign exchange reserve increase.
 In the second case which characterizes an attempt to keep the exchange rate at a stronger level than market-clearing level, the central bank loses foreign exchange reserves.
 Thus, in the first case there is no limit to the intervention policy since the central bank can always increase the domestic liquidity.
 In the second case, the central bank operates under a "hard budget constraint" which makes it difficult to pursue such an intervention policy over a prolonged period of time.